josh-works/josh-works.github.io/_pages/charlie-hogan-cornerstone-denver-paths.md

 Denver's walkability is shit, but I want to fix it, and I think you'd prefer to live in a neighborhood where this issue was fixed, so I'd want to do that too.

-Currently, the streets are not managed adequately, but it takes surprisingly little pressure, if it's correctly applied, to get dramatic improvements.
+Currently, the streets are not managed adequately, but it takes surprisingly little pressure, if it's correctly applied, to get dramatic improvements.'[^pressure]

+[^pressure]: Wes Marshall talked a lot about the exact process DOTI follows to make changes, two bits jumped to mind: 1) whoever has more data wins, and 2) engineers are allowed to do whatever they think is best, with or without documenting their decision.

 The smaller the intervention, the easier it is to accomplish. [consider this interview with Wes Marshall, just published _Killed by a Traffic Engineer_, lives here in Denver.
 He worked/works with DOTI and teaches at CU Denver](https://www.youtube.com/live/26LuHqFQ0bY).

 Good connections are safe and reliable in most regularly-occurring, expectable conditions.
 There's ways to know when this has occurred, and for reasons that root long before anyone today was born, Denver has inefficient connections between places.